Staten Island Children's Museum: Grants

-History

-Founded by a group of parents in 1974, the Staten Island Children's Museum opened in 1976 in a small rented storefront with one exhibit and program.
-A series of “hands-on, minds-on” exhibitions followed about history, the natural science and fine arts.
-By 1980, space limitations drove the museum to seek larger quarters.
-The City of New York invited the Children's Museum to join the Cultural Institutions Group, which included plans for the Museum to relocate to the ground so the newly acquired 83-acre Snug Harbor.
-Planning, funding and renovations for the new home at Snug Harbor Cultural Center took six years to complete and in 1986, the museum opened the doors to its new home.
-In 2003, the facility expanded to 40,000 square feet with the addition of the historic barn and the bi-level glass passageway.
-In 2013, the Museum completed another capital project, with the addition of a state-of-the-art tented picnic and performance pavilion on the East Meadow, and a vertical axis wind turbine and wind scoop addition to its roof.

-Building history
+Building History

 The Children's Museum consists of two buildings with a connecting walkway.
 The main building, that houses the museum administrative offices, the live animal collection, the fire truck and the "house about it" exhibit, was originally built in 1913 as part of the Snug Harbor Complex.
 The portion of the museum that houses the food court area and the great explorations exhibits is the old snug harbor barn, where the livestock was originally kept to feed the residents of Sailors Snug Harbor.
 When the museum was developed, a modern walkway was built connecting the two structures to create one museum building.

 During the 1950s, the building was designated as civil defense shelter for local residents in the event of an air raid.
 The sign can still be found on the back of the building.

-Mission

-The Museum's mission is to nurture the creativity and curiosity natural to all children, to recognize and celebrate different learning styles, and to demonstrate vividly that learning can be exciting and fun.
-The Museum is committed to achieving these goals through programming that emphasizes direct and authentic hands-on experiences conducted in a welcoming and pleasing environment.
-It encourages participation by visitors of all abilities and endeavors to reach beyond its walls to serve as an educational resource for the members of its diverse community, especially families and schools.